Nick Johnson (basketball)

-Nicholas Alexander Johnson (born December 22, 1992) is an American professional basketball player for Saint-Quentin of the LNB Pro A. He played college basketball for the Arizona Wildcats, with whom he was named the Pac-12 Player of the Year.
-He was then drafted 42nd overall by the Houston Rockets in the 2014 NBA draft, and played for them in the 2014–15 season.
+Nicholas Alexander Johnson (born December 22, 1992) is an American professional basketball player for Split of the Premijer liga and the ABA League.
+He played college basketball for the Arizona Wildcats, with whom he was named the Pac-12 Player of the Year, and was then drafted 42nd overall by the Houston Rockets in the 2014 NBA draft.

 High school career

 Johnson attended Highland High School in Gilbert, Arizona from 2007 to 2009, before transferring to Findlay Prep in Henderson, Nevada for his junior year.
 As a junior in 2009–10, he averaged 14.1 points, 4.6 rebounds and 3.4 assists per game as he led Findlay to a 32–2 record.

 In November 2010, he signed a National Letter of Intent to play college basketball at the University of Arizona.

 As a senior in 2010–11, he averaged 24.8 points, 6.5 rebounds and 4.7 assists per game as he led Findlay to a 28–4 record.
 He was ranked as the No. 40 overall prospect in the country and the No. 8 shooting guard by Rivals.com to go with a scout grade of 96 by ESPN.com.
 He went on to be named a Long Beach Press-Telegram Best in the West first-team selection.